 In a nutshell

-Our Civil Engineering courses scored 95% for overall satisfaction in the National Student Survey 2020 (University of Salford analysis of unpublished NSS 2020 data)
+Civil Engineering courses at Salford scored 95% for overall satisfaction in the National Student Survey 2020 (University of Salford analysis of unpublished NSS 2020 data).

-- Identify and manage environmental issues and associated risks, including water, transport, landscape, heritage and biodiversity
+- Identify and manage environmental issues and associated risks relating to civil engineering, including water, transport, landscape, heritage and biodiversity

 - Develop your knowledge of materials and their fundamental behaviour, from laboratory testing of soils, to 3D printing composite structures